 “Probably not, but I’d be disappointed from the standards we live by at home.
 If I don’t expect anything, things will get completely out of hand, won’t they?”, Sarah said.

 “Actually”, I said, “It may be quite the opposite.
 You see, you interpret Annie’s actions according to your current standards.
-If your standards were much lower, theoretically, everything she did would be OK with you.
-She could only exceed your expectations then and you’d be happy”.
+If your standards were much lower, then theoretically, everything she did would be OK with you.
+She could then only exceed your expectations and you’d be happy”.